-- B. Specific Competencies to be achieved.
-The student will: - 1.
-Apply legal theories to routine business situations Predict and explain probable impact of management decisions on business or nonprofit organizations (PLO 2-6) Assignment c, d - 2.
+- 1. Apply legal theories to routine business situations Predict and explain probable impact of management decisions on business or nonprofit organizations (PLO 2-6) Assignment c, d - 2.
 Outline and decide the major sources and types of law and the judicial system (PLO 3,4) Assignment b,c,d - 3.
 Explain effects of government regulation on management decisions (PLO 3-6) Assignment a-d - 4.
 Explain a biblical basis for management action (PLO 1-3) Assignment a-d - 5.
-Understand how to stay current on changing regulation (PLO 4-6) Assignment b.c - 6.
+Understand how to stay current on changing regulation (PLO 4-6) Assignment b,c - 6.
 Speak and communicate in management terms (PLO 1-6) Assignment a-d